Youmy001/apine-framework/README.md

 ## License

-The APIne Framework is licensed under the MIT license.
+The APIne Framework is distributed under the MIT license.
 See the [LICENSE file](https://github.com/Youmy001/apine-framework/blob/master/LICENSE) for more information.